cogneco/ooc-manual/content/installing.md

 # Setting Environment Variables

-It is necessary to set the following environments variables for every terminal used:
+It is necessary to set the following environments variables for every terminal session used:

 {{% highlight bash %}}
 #!/bin/bash